Best Tide For Snorkeling In Maui: High Tide Vs Low Tide

-If you’ve ever stood in the sand thinking, “Should I snorkel now… or wait for the tide?” you’re not alone.
-Tides can make shore snorkeling feel either easy and dreamy… or like you’re doing an awkward crab-walk over lava rock (0/10, do not recommend).
+If you’ve ever stood in the sand thinking, “Should I snorkel now or wait for the tide?” you’re not alone.
+Tides can make shore snorkeling feel either easy and dreamy or like you’re doing an awkward crab walk over lava rock (0/10, don't recommend).
+The difference between a frustrating swim and an enjoyable snorkeling day often comes down to timing.

 Why Tides Matter For Maui Snorkeling